Duxez/PteroPack/README.md

 # PteroPack
-A Pterodactyl Minecraft modpack installer addon
+A [pterodactyl](https://pterodactyl.io/) Minecraft modpack installer addon

 Haven't started working on this yet, but will soon(ish)